 When an appeal is granted, the Office of Student Services will process the student's reinstatement automatically.
 Once this is complete, the student will be required to sign a contract for Improved Academic Performance with the Program Advising Office by the first day of the term of reinstatement or will not be permitted to return to their studies.
-Please note: once a student has successfully been re-enrolled after dismissal, any later academic dismissal from the University is final and cannot be appealed.
+Please note: once a student has successfully been reenrolled after dismissal, any later academic dismissal from the University is final and cannot be appealed.

-Dismissed students whose appeals are denied and who wish to return to their studies at UoPeople are required to apply Academic Renewal as a Degree Seeking Student after being out of residence from the University for a minimum of five consecutive terms.
-Out of residence refers to the number of terms that a student has been inactive at the University- either unenrolled from the institution and/or enrolled at UoPeople without completing any course work in the intervening terms (that is, enrolled and inactive).
+Dismissed students whose appeals are denied and who wish to return to their studies at UoPeople are required to apply Academic Renewal as a Degree Student after being out of residence from the University for a minimum of five consecutive terms.
+Out of residence refers to the number of terms thata student has been inactive at the University- either unenrolled from the institution and/or enrolled atUoPeople UoPeople Catalog | September 2, 2021-August 31, 2022 114 without completing any course work in the intervening terms (that is, enrolled and inactive).
 For more information on Reinstatement, see 'Matriculation Policies' under Chapter 13 below.